satwiktandukar/AOMES_backend_prototype/README.md

 # Educational Coaching Backend

-This is a prototype backend for an educational coaching institution(AOMES)'s entrance preparation system, built using FastAPI in Python.
+This is a prototype backend for an educational coaching institution(AOMES)'s entrance preparation system, that I built using FastAPI in Python as my personal project.

 ## Description